loclapp/locl/libs/cli/README.md

 - `--source` (`-s`): A glob pattern indicating what files to search for translations, e.g. `./dist/**/*.js`.
 This can be absolute or relative to the current working directory.
 - `--format` (`-f`): the format of the translation file to generate.
 Either `xlf`, `xlf2`, `xmb` or `json`.
 - `--outputPath` (`-o`): A path to where the translation file will be written.
 This can be absolute or relative to the current working directory.
+If the given path is a file, it will aggregate the translations of all the source files into one translation file.
+Otherwise it will generate one translation file per file parsed.
 - `--locale` (`-l`): The locale for the extracted file, "en" by default.

 ### Conversion